VERV SHAREHOLDER ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Verve Therapeutics, Inc. Investors With Substantial Losses Have Opportunity T...

-NEW YORK, Aug.
-30, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Verve Therapeutics, Inc. ("Verve Therapeutics" or "the Company") (NASDAQ: VERV ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+03, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Verve Therapeutics, Inc. (“Verve Therapeutics” or“the Company”) (NASDAQ: VERV) and certain of its officers.

 Class Definition